svdoever/svdoever.github.io/src/pages/AI_Adventures_how_I_started.md

 ### Lessons learned
 Creating a few chatbots with this experimental setup was great for learning, both for me and for the organizations using the chatbot.
 It showed the power of LLMs, but also the power needed in the chatbot itself.

-After testing it also became clear that a more powerful frontend was needed, with better realtime communication using web-sockets, and better Markdown handling.
-Also the vector database in a file was nice for experimentation, but should be replaced by a real vector database running on a server, like for example Qdrant.
+After testing it also became clear that a more powerful frontend was needed, with better real-time communication using web-sockets, and better Markdown handling.
+Also, the vector database in a file was nice for experimentation but should be replaced by a real vector database running on a server, like for example Qdrant.

 ### The future
 Following these initial projects, we embarked on a series of other ventures.
 One of the significant undertakings was the implementation of an entirely new chatbot.
 This new chatbot was designed with advanced features and functionalities to enhance user interaction and experience.

 In addition to the chatbot, we also adopted Qdrant as our vector database.
 Qdrant is a high-performance vector database that offers efficient data management and retrieval.
-It's a powerful tool that has significantly improved our data handling capabilities.
+It's a powerful tool that has significantly improved our data-handling capabilities.

 However, these are just the highlights of our recent projects.
 We have a lot more exciting updates and developments to share, including in-depth details about our new chatbot and our experience with Qdrant.
 Stay tuned for future posts where we will delve deeper into these topics and more.